PBKoning/SliceGame/README.md

 04-01-2023 (1): Added HIDE_MOUSE to constants.py

 04-01-2023 (2): The main program is converted to a class.
 Added the GameLogic class that handles the targets, score, mistakes, etc. For now it throws 3 targets and repeats this whan these have completed their flight.

+04-01-2023 (3): Fixed an error in deleting targets from the list